-211. EDUCATIONAL PSYCHOLOGY.
+211. Educational Psychology.
 Fall term.
 Credit three hours.
 Permission of instructor required.
 For mature students with teaching experience.
 M W F 11-12:30.
-Stone 201.
-Professor GLOCK.
+Warren 232.
+Professor Glock.

-Special emphasis is given to the topics of learning, adjustment, and evaluation, and their relationship to the problems of the elementary and secondary school teacher.
+Special emphasis is given to the topic of learning and its relationship to the problems of the elementary and secondary school teacher.